MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-sample-search.md

 ms.topic: article
 ms.service: mssearch
 ms.date: 06/30/2022
-description: "Graph connectors SDK sample search"
+description: "Microsoft Graph connectors SDK sample search"
 ---

-# Surface the data in search
+# Surface the data in Microsoft Search

 To make it easier for users to find the information that they have permission to see, create search verticals and result types to customize the search results in Microsoft SharePoint, Microsoft Office, and Microsoft Search in Bing.